stevewhitmore/wp-update-scanner/README.md

 This project allows me to scan several websites without adding to the bloat which most WordPress installations struggle with.
 Instead of creating and installing a custom plugin on each website I can run the executable in this project and target whichever website I want to scan for updates.

 ### How does it work?
 This project is intended to run as a cron job.
 The bash script kicks off a Python script which uses the Selenium library to [headlessly](https://en.wikipedia.org/wiki/Headless_browser) log into the WordPress admin page.
 From there it navigates to the core updates page, scans it for update notifications, then writes it to a temporary file.
 The bash scripts check for errors outputted by the Python script, writes the errors to a log file, and notifies the user.
-If the Python script runs as expected the "results_notify.sh" script will send the information stored in the temporary file to the user.
+If the Python script runs as expected the "notify_of_results.sh" script will send the information stored in the temporary file to the user.

 ```
 0 0 * * * cd /path/to/project; start.sh # run script every day at midnight